On behalf of The Law Office of Gustavo E. Frances, P.A.

 Although there could be many factors outside of the child to explain missed visitations, the chances are high that the child will feel personally responsible if they are continually missed.
 If this is something you have been experiencing, you may want to contact an attorney about making modifications to the custody or support terms.

 The employment status of both parents is often taken into account while deciding custody or support terms.
 A sudden change in employment status can have serious repercussions on a child’s quality of life.
 These repercussions make a change in employment status a viable reason for custody or support modifications.

 Taking the Next Step

-For that reason, you should contact a Fort Lauderdale child custody attorney.
-At The Law Office of Gustavo E. Frances, P.A, our lawyers have the experience to fight for your child’s best interest.
+For that reason, you should contact a Fort Lauderdale child custody lawyer.
+At The Law Office of Gustavo E. Frances, P.A., our lawyers have the experience to fight for your child’s best interest.
 To contact us today, click this link or give us a call at 954-533-2756.